 You must be able to give informed consent for methadone maintenance treatment, and the side effects discussed above should be considered for the selection of people who can take this med during opioid withdrawal.
 So, methadone is not right for everyone.

 2016 Statistics on Opioid Misuse I the U.S.

 Patients diagnosed with severe liver disease should not be prescribed methadone maintenance treatment because methadone can trigger hepatic encephalopathy.

 When taken as prescribed, methadone is safe and effective.
 But all medicines have risks.
 The physical effects of methadone must be managed in order to get the maximum benefits of the medication.
 Therefore, people who are intolerant of methadone or ingredients in methadone formulations should not be prescribed methadone.
 And because methadone is habit-forming, it’s not always the best choice for someone who wants to quit drugs altogether.

 Furthermore, drinking alcohol, taking prescription or non-prescription medications that contain alcohol, using street drugs, or overusing prescription medications such as benzodiazepines during your treatment with methadone increases the risk that you will experience serious, life-threatening side effects.
 Talk to your doctor about the risks of drinking alcohol or using street drugs during your treatment.

 Methadone may harm or cause death to other people who take your medication, especially children.
 Store methadone in a safe place so that no one else can take it accidentally or on purpose.
 Be especially careful to keep methadone out of the reach of children.

-Are you considering methadone for a drug problem?
+Are you considering methadone for an opioid problem?
 Are you scared, nervous, or confused?
-Leave your questions or concerns in the comment section below, and we’ll get back to you as soon as we can.
-On the other hand, don’t hesitate to leave a comment with advice and experiences of your own.
+Leave your questions or concerns in the comment section below, and we will get back to you as soon as we can.
+Or, give us a phone call on the number listed above.
+You are also welcomed to leave a comment with advice and experiences of your own.